hossamfattah/capstone/README.md

 I used clustering model to classify data.
 I used two fetaures, 'Bare Nuclei','Clump Thickness'.
-Clustering is visible based on these two features
+Clustering is visible based on these two features.

 ![Screenshot](./images/image06.png)

 I repeated clustering model with two features, 'Uniformity of Cell Shape','Uniformity of Cell Size'.
-Clustering is visible based on these two features
+Clustering is visible based on these two features.

 ![Screenshot](./images/image07.png)

 I used a pipeline with StandardScaler and KNeighborsClassifier.
 I ran a GridSearchCV to final optimal parameters for this pipeline.
 The following are scores, best n_neighbors, and classification report.
-I also plotted RoC
+I also plotted RoC.

 Accuracy score is:  0.95